-Research indicates that of the artery clogging fats, only 26% are saturated.
-The rest are unsaturated with more than 50% being polyunsaturated.
+Research indicates that of the artery-clogging fats, only 26% are saturated.
+The rest is unsaturated with more than 50% being polyunsaturated.

 Coconut oil which is a tropical vegetable oil has a very high percentage of saturated fats - over 90%.
 Read my hub on Benefits of coconuts at the link provided below.

 - Health Benefits Of Coconut, Coconut Oil, Coconut Milk And Coconut Water